Options to manage the main text content of your banner.

 The consent.get

-method takes one callback JavaScript function as an argument that gets called with the Consent Object that is currently stored on the browser.
+method takes one callback JavaScript function as an argument that gets called with the that is currently stored on the browser.
 The callback is called once after TrustCommander JavaScript loaded and validated the stored consent.

 The OnSite API works asynchronous.
 In case you need the consent synchronous (e.g. in the <head>